 If you are a fan of fruit salads and margaritas, then this Tequila Lime Fruit Salad will surely hit the spot.
-This spiked bowl of fruit has a nice sweet flavor that comes from a infused tequila-lime simple syrup.
+This spiked bowl of fresh fruit has a nice sweet flavor that comes from a infused tequila-lime simple syrup.

 Today we are taking a little trip to the tropics with this boozy fruit salad that is perfect for serving in the spring and summer months.
 It is so refreshing, easy to make and bursting with fresh lime flavor.